-- There is routine feedback by the experienced on-site supervisor.
+- Routine feedback is provided by the experienced on-site supervisor.

-Any setting where people work, such as private businesses, government offices, non-profit organizations, schools, medical facilities, or any desired place of business where you want to gain experience and build your skills/knowledge of a specific profession.
+Any setting where people work -- private businesses, government offices, non-profit organizations, schools, medical facilities or any desired place of business -- where you want to gain experience and build your knowledge/skills of a specific profession.

-That's your choice.
-Students can intern during the summer or school year, for several weeks or several months up to a year, for 6-8 hours a week up to 40 hours a week.
-Many structured internship programs prefer students in their JUNIOR or SENIOR year.
-But first-year students and sophomores may be able to create their own individualized internship experience as well.
+That's your choice!
+You can intern during the summer or during the school year, for several weeks or several months up to a year, for six to eight hours a week, up to 40 hours a week.
+Many structured internship programs prefer students in their junior or senior year.
+However, first-year students and sophomores may be able to create their own individualized internship experience as well.

-- Determine if a particular career is a right fit for you
+- Determine if a particular field is a right fit for you

 - Find out how to prepare for a career in a certain field